Charlie64N7/d.atm/README.md

 # d.atm
-'d.atm' is a project that interacts with the Ethereum Mainnet.
+'d.atm' is an IoT project that interacts with the Ethereum Mainnet.